You have no items in your shopping cart.

 One distributor told me he thought Multipure and Enagic were “the perfect pairing.”

-Another told me he had been using a Multipure as the prefilter to his Enagic system for over 25 years.
+Another told me he had been using a Multipure as the prefilter to his Enagic system for over a decade.
 He lauded the fact that the Multipure kept the hoses and internal components of his Enagic system much cleaner (he has hard well water).

 Multipure products come with a 90-Day Money Back Guarantee.
 They also come with a lifetime warranty on the housing.